DOD-101/Bubbles/docs/index.md

 ## Future Plans

-This is not a project I will be actively updating, only if someone finds a serious bug or I just feel like working on it.
+This is not a project I will be actively updating, only if someone finds a serious bug or I feel like working on it.